yuasakusa/solidify_edges/README.md

 * The copied objects have arbitrary rotations around their Z-axis.
 This may be a problem if the base object does not have cylindrical symmetry around its Z-axis.
 * If the base object is not mirror symmetric about its local XY-plane, the result is affected by the order in which the two vertices of an edge are stored, which usually has no meaning.
+* The Solidify Edges command is a little unusual in Blender in that it does not stay in the redo panel after it is invoked.
+This is a dirty hack to avoid a [crash bug](https://github.com/yuasakusa/solidify_edges/issues/1).
+This behavior may change if I find a proper way to fix it.

 ## Related addon